NottingHack/rules/do-not-be-on-fire.rst

 Wearing **safety gear** at the Hackspace is your own responsibility.
 We will provide appropriate Personal Protective Equipment (PPE), and we ask if you notice any low supplies please email safety@nottinghack.org.uk.

 We encourage the **safe use of tools**.
 For tools requiring an induction the inductor will verify that you have undertaken an induction in line with the requirements for that specific tool.
-Use of a tool requiring an induction is expressly forbidden unless there is a record of your induction on HMS; where possible this will be maintained via RFID access.
-For all tools, including those you have attended an induction for, you must self certify that you are comfortable using the tool.
+Use of a tool requiring an induction is expressly forbidden unless there is a record of your induction; where possible this will be maintained on HMS and via RFID access.
+Usage of any tool self certifies that you are comfortable using the tool.

 The Hackspace abides by **The Health & Safety at Work Act**, and points out that you also have responsibilities under this legislation, such as taking reasonable care of others’ safety when operating tools and machinery.